 The Rehabilitation Center at Santa Clara Valley Medical Center

-Patterson Network is a web resource based in the South Bay dedicated to everything SCI including Forums, Resources, Blogs and Events Calendar
+Patterson Network is a web resource based in the Bay Area dedicated to everything SCI including Forums, Resources, Blogs and Events Calendar

 FACEBOOK - Valley Medical Center Rehabilitation